 The CDC states that any job that requires standing for long periods, lifting heavy objects, or repeatedly bending at the waist really isn’t great for pregnancy.
 With some of these occupations, this can be managed by simply being sure to take breaks, or to not lift things over a certain weight.
 But if not, an OB-GYN might suggest calling it a day sooner rather than later in order to cut down on bodily strain.

 There's also a chance you don't feel as great as other pregnant people.
 Yes, hyperemis gravidarum sounds like a spell Hermione might have used to give her hair more body (not that she ever needed it), but it’s actually a condition wherein one’s pregnancy is a non-stop pukefest.
 This isn’t your average morning sickness.
-Per the American Pregnancy Association, this is continuous nausea and vomiting that is believed to be triggered by rising hormone levels.
+Per the Cleveland Clinic, this is "extreme, persistent" nausea and vomiting that is believed to be triggered by rising hormone levels.
 More severe cases actually send women to the hospital for IVs of fluid.
 So yeah, not ideal for work, as many find it hard to focus when barfing.

-It's what's currently plaguing Amy Schumer.
-And yes, Schumer did just do an amazing stand-up special literally while fighting back gagging.
+It's what plagued Amy Schumer and Kate Middleton alike.
+And yes, Schumer did manage to do an amazing stand-up special literally while fighting back gagging.
 Which was truly awesome, yes, but I mean if she had actually puked on stage, she totally could have made it work, no?
 Most of us don’t have that kind of gig.
 Puking onto the conference room table, for instance, might not play as well.

 An obvious one is if your pregnancy is considered high risk.
 If a woman is carrying multiples, or has a condition like preeclampsia, placenta previa, or diabetes, the US Department of Health and Human Services classifies the pregnancy as high risk.
 And when it's high risk, there's a very high chance the doc will suggest not only taking leave, but in some cases, full on bed-rest.